mnagaso/asynchro_io_server_template/README.md

 # asynchro_io_server_template

-This is the runnable example of asynchronous IO server written in fortran.
+This is the runnable example of asynchronous IO server implementation written in fortran.

 main.f90: main function for initialization, mpi process separation, time iteration.
 subrountine_ex.f90: examples of subroutines for idling io server, other call to do calculation.